lfraileorg/escola-public/docs/day1.md

   - Find an open pull request with no review in the class repository
   - Leave a review of the changes within the pull request (Not sure how?
 [Click here](https://help.github.com/articles/about-pull-request-reviews/) for more information.)

-#### 2. With your partner, pick another open issue to work on together.
+#### 2. Pick another open issue to work on together.
 These tasks could be creating more slides, adding a new layout, or adding tests.
-  - Together, go through the steps of the GitHub flow as pair programmers.
+  - In the class repository, there are several open issues.
+Each issue lists a different task you can complete to improve the class repository.
-  - We recommend one person 'driving', who shares their screen and controls the activity.
-The other partner watches, asks questions, and engages as the driver explains their actions out loud.
+  - Pick an issue, and follow the instructions linked within it.
-  - GitHub is meant to be collaborative!
-This means, if one person wants to create the branch and the other person wants to make a commit on the same branch, that's OK!
+  - Regardless of which issue you choose, you will practice the GitHub flow again on your own and create a new pull request.